-The battery technology in the Mii comes from the broadly similar Volkswagen e-up! and so has the benefit of that car's longer evolution since 2014.
-The latest generation of the up! family uses a better battery than the original and comes with rapid-charging capability, so the Mii is bang up-to-date in the world of small electric city cars.
+The battery technology in the Mii comes from the Volkswagen e-up! and so has the benefit of that car's longer evolution since 2014 – it's now on its second generation.
+The Mii electric uses a better battery than the original e-up and comes with rapid-charging capability, so it's bang up-to-date in the world of small electric city cars.

 Charging times are respectable across the board, with the rapid-charge top-up time in particular likely to pay dividends on trips to the shop, cinema or motorway services where infrastructure allows.
 That capability also means the Mii is usefully future-proofed as the UK's charging network expands.

 Put simply, the Mii doesn't trouble electric superminis like the Renault ZOE and Peugeot e-208 on the range front – but it's not really designed to.
 Whereas the ZOE with its 245-mile range is designed for use approaching that of a small family car, the SEAT uses a smaller, lighter battery that's optimised for an urban runabout.
 Its 160-mile official range is fine, though – and still better than the 149 miles you get from the much pricier MINI Electric, whose remit is similar.